utkarsh2102/dotfiles/README.md

-# junkfiles
+# My sweet, sweet ~/.*

-This repository contains all my junkfiles.
+This is a collection of my dotfiles so I don't fuck up things very bad.
-I often wonder why some people call them `dotfiles`.
+I'm yet to figure out a nice way to automate this.
+Suggestions are welcomed.